CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 **Developments**

-If the adventurers successfully rescue Nundro, he expresses his gratitude and offers to accompany them during their stay in Wave Echo Cave.
+If the adventurers successfully rescue Nundro, he expresses his gratitude and offers to accompany them during their stay in Tide Echo Cavern.
 However, Nundro possesses limited knowledge of the mine's layout and can provide little useful information.
 Refer to the "NPC Party Members" sidebar (page 11) for guidance on role-playing Nundro.

 Should the characters deal with Nezznar and his allies, this area provides a secure and comfortable place for them to rest before continuing their explorations within the mine.